Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Yep.

-I love Don.
+I love Dawn.

-Don's my favorite character.
+Don's my favorite character of Frozen.

-Oh, it's Dawn.
+Oh, how it's Don.

-How could you forget the snowman?
+How could you forget the Snowman?

-Yeah, the snowman, Gemini.
+Yeah, the Snowman Gemini.

 Jiminy.